This site is intended for healthcare professionals

 • referral for assessment is not routinely indicated

-• however, referral for assessment should be considered for men who have:
+• however, refer or seek specialist advice for men who have:

 • symptoms of upper urinary tract infection (pyelonephritis) (1)